-- Do NOT walk on top of the case, base, or shelves!
+Do NOT walk on top of the case.

 These cases are not designed or built in standard models to support extra weight on top.
-Heavy weight placed on top of the case may cause damage to the case as well as personal injury. - Be careful around pinch points they can cause bodily harm!
+Heavy weight placed on top of the case may cause damage to the case as well as personal injury.
+Southern CaseArts' refrigerated standard display cases are designed for use in air-conditioned stores, where the temperature does not exceed 75° F and the relative humidity does not exceed 55%.